Federal Income Tax Brackets and Rates For 2025 and 2026

 What's the difference between marginal and effective tax rate?

-Your marginal tax rate is the percentage you pay on your last dollar of income, while your effective tax rate is the average percentage you pay on all your income.
-Most taxpayers have significantly lower effective rates than their marginal bracket suggests due to the progressive nature of the tax system.
+Your marginal tax rate is the percentage you pay on your last dollar of income.
+Your effective tax rate is the average percentage you pay on all your income.
+Most taxpayers have significantly lower effective rates than their marginal bracket suggests — a single filer earning $60,000 in 2025 has a 22% marginal rate but only a ~13.5% effective rate.

 Does higher income automatically mean a higher tax rate on all income?